Noar421/photo_dedup/README.md

 - Folder summary (folder-summary --export): columns - folder, total_files, duplicate_files
 - Folder similarity (folder-similar --export): columns - folder1, folder2, similarity, intersection, union

-## Notes
+## Notes & Tips
 - The tool differentiates photos and videos where possible (see db module for how file types are classified).
-- Hashing is multi-threaded; increase --threads for faster hashing on many-core machines.
+- Increase --threads for faster hashing on many-core machines.
-- The script exposes logging configuration options and will create a timestamped log file when scanning.
+- Hashing is multi-threaded; batch DB commits with --batch to tune performance.
+- The default --keep strategy is 'first' to preserve the first-seen file; pick largest/newest to preserve file properties you care about.
+- Test a small folder first to confirm behavior before running large scans.

 ## Contributing
-Contributions, bug reports and PRs are welcome.
-Please open an issue describing the problem or feature first.
+- Contributions, bug reports, and PRs are welcome.
+Please open an issue describing the problem or feature before sending a PR.
+- Suggested workflow:
+  1. Fork the repo
+  2. Create a topic branch (e.g., update-readme)
+  3. Open a pull request with a clear description of changes

+## License
+- Add your license here (e.g., MIT).
+If you want me to add a license file, tell me which license to use.

+## Contact
+- Maintainer: Noar421 (GitHub)
+- Open an issue for bugs or feature requests.

+## Changelog / TODO (optional)
+- Add CI (pytest, lint)
+- Package for pip with console entrypoint (if you later want one)
+- Add progress reporting and resume support for very large scans